ishpreet-singh/search-engine/README.md

 * Rank the web pages using word frequencies
 * Finds patterns using regular expressions
 * Converts HTML web pages to text format
-* Analyzes the frequencies of words using hash tables
+* Analyzes the word frequencies using hash tables

 ## Project Structure